aimms/documentation/webui/experimental-features.rst

 Development Stages
 *********************

-* **Feature Standby** - An option that allows you to use the earlier version of a General Availability feature that is recently introduced.
-This option is removed after a period of time that allows models to be updated and adjusted to the new feature.
+* **Feature Standby** - An option that allows you to use the earlier version of a General Availability feature which has recently been introduced.
+This option will be removed after a period of time, allowing models to be updated and adjusted to the new feature.
 * **Feature Candidate** - The feature is available to be used and tested, but might have a change in implementation.
-There could be a chance that we replace this feature with an alternate improved feature as well.
+There is a chance that we replace this feature with an alternative improved feature as well.
 * **Beta** - The feature is available to be used and tested.
 We collect feedback and suggestions for further improvement that may or may not be implemented before General Availability.
 * **Release Candidate** - The feature is stable and ready to be released unless significant bugs emerge.
-* **General Availability** - The feature is officially released and supported as part of SLA.
+* **General Availability** - The feature is officially released and supported as part of the SLA.

 .. note ::
     The development stages and General Availability versions for the experimental features can change based on certain conditions.